What Will the System Do to an Image File When I Use the File to Register a Private Image?

 Windows

-• Restore the IDE driver to enable the OS to use this driver for its initial start.
+• Restore the IDE driver so that the OS can use this driver for its initial start.

-• Delete the registry keys of the mouse and keyboard and generate the registry keys on the new platform to ensure that the mouse and keyboard are available.
+• Delete the registry keys of the mouse and keyboard and generate the registry keys again to ensure that the mouse and keyboard are available on the new cloud platform.

-• Restore DHCP.
-The system will dynamically obtain information such as the IP address based on the DHCP protocol.
+• Restore DHCP so that the OS will dynamically obtain information such as the IP address based on the DHCP protocol.